The Right Glue for Every Repair Job

 If you’re confused by the wide array of options in the adhesives aisle at your local hardware store, you’re not alone.
 Many find themselves flummoxed by the collection of glues, cements, and epoxies.
 It’s wise to be a little cautious before buying: No single type of glue is right for all jobs, and using the wrong one can turn your project into a sticky mess.
 Here, a fool-proof guide to choosing the right glue for every repair!

-Pro Tip: For the best bond, first use degreaser to clean the surfaces of the glass, and then sand the edges slightly to roughen them.
+Pro Tip: For the best bond when using epoxy, first use degreaser to clean the surfaces of the glass, and then sand the edges slightly to roughen them.
 Apply glue sparingly to avoid oozing.

-Whether you’ve knocked the handle off your favorite coffee mug or you’re trying to reassemble grandma’s treasured vase, for the best results, use a fast-cure two-part epoxy.
+Whether you’ve knocked the handle off your favorite coffee mug or you’re trying to reassemble grandma’s treasured vase, for the best results, use a fast-cure two-part epoxy such as Gorilla 2 Part Epoxy, available online via Amazon and other retailers.

 Pro Tip: A toothpick works well for applying epoxy to thin edges.
 If you accidentally get some on the surface of your item, wait until the adhesive hardens completely, then carefully scrape the excess away with a razor blade.

 Loose tiles are often the result of the installer’s having used too little adhesive.
 If a wall tile comes loose, you’ll want to match the original adhesive in order to reattach it.
 Take a close look.
-If the adhesive looks like dried glue, use mastic; if it looks like cement, premixed thinset is the best choice.
+If the adhesive looks like dried glue, use mastic (view example on Amazon).
+If it looks like cement, premixed thinset is the best choice (view example on Amazon).

 Pro Tip: Chip away old grout from around the tile you’re reattaching, and use tile spacers for the most exact and consistent alignment.
 Wait until the new adhesive cures completely before regrouting.